Transphobia in the United States: Anti-trans attitudes

-Those who oppose transgender rights argue that "irresponsible parents" and young people are rushing to make decisions about their trans identities and they also argue that these decisions are based on "social contagion".
-Conservative activists question the need to talk to children about their gender or sexual identities.
-Activists who oppose gender-affirming care falsely claim that physicians and parents are putting children through "irreversible medical treatments" without proper safeguards.
-Some states have pushed for laws banning gender-affirming care by claiming that medical treatment for transgender youth is "child abuse."
-Social media accounts, such as Libs of TikTok, have helped spread a moral panic about gender-affirming care.
-Many groups and individuals, despite a lack of evidence for their beliefs, are creating a "culture war" around transgender people.

-Some anti-trans activists believe that LGBT ideology will destabilize the United States government and that LGBT people are a "security threat" to the nation.
-Some people also feel that transgender soldiers are a threat to military readiness.
+Public opinion in the United States about transgender people is often similar to attitudes about LGBTQ individuals, with the difference being that "attitudes towards transgender individuals are significantly more negative."
+Data published in 2024 showed 80% of Americans supported LGB people living as they choose, but only 67% supported the same for transgender people.
+Some anti-transgender attitudes are based on the idea that gender is "natural and so, by extension, transgender people are unnatural."
+Because some Americans believe transgender people are unnatural, that also automatically makes them dangerous in their perceptions.
+Others argue that their religious beliefs prohibit them from using gender identity in place of biological sex, although the Bible does not mention trans people.

 Some anti-trans activists associate trans women with predatory sexual behaviors.
-This idea is rooted in second-wave feminism, advocates of it describe trans women as "rapists and boundary-violators trying to invade women's space", while trans men are regarded as "tokens".
+This idea is rooted in certain forms of second-wave feminism, advocates of this idea describe trans women as "rapists and boundary-violators trying to invade women's space", while trans men are regarded as "tokens".
 This has been refuted by research; a study of the effects of Massachusetts' anti-discrimination laws for restrooms found no evidence that cisgender women were placed at risk by the laws.
 Further, evidence has been found that the risk of assault for transgender children is reduced when they are allowed access to restrooms and locker rooms which match their gender identity.

-Others say that their religious beliefs prohibit them from using gender identity in place of "biological sex".
+Some anti-trans activists believe that "LGBT ideology" will destabilize the United States government and that LGBT people are a security threat.
+Some groups and individuals have also argued that transgender soldiers are a threat to military readiness, although there is no evidence to suggest this.

 Some socially conservative Americans also conflate people who dress in drag with transgender presentations.
-Christopher Rufo has implored conservatives to call drag queens "trans strippers", which is an inaccurate description of drag performances.
+Christopher Rufo has implored conservatives to call drag queens "trans strippers", which, according to Nathan J. Robinson, is an inaccurate description of drag performances.
 Michigan Republican, Tudor Dixon, has called drag queens "sexualized performers."
+This is in contradiction to the history of drag performances which are not inherently sexual in nature.